8 St John Street

 ▪ Grade II* listed building (of more than special interest)

-▪ Perhaps the town’s most important place for meetings/events
+▪ The town’s most important place for meetings/events from mid-18th century until at least mid-19th century

 More information